 Quebec City, QC

-Sébastien Fortier is headed to his third Paralympic Winter Games in PyeongChang 2018.
+Sébastien Fortier competed at his third Paralympic Winter Games in PyeongChang 2018.

 Fortier grew up on the family farm in rural Quebec.
 While he enjoyed sports in school, he rarely had time to play because he was always busy with the family business.
 On September 13, 2003, at age 17, he was injured in an accident at a roof factory when 19 roof frames fell on his head.
 He severely injured his spinal cord and was left a paraplegic.